-LabCorp’s new Meet the Maker Q&A series provides insights and explores frequently asked questions on assay developments with LabCorp’s industry leading scientists.
-Toni Prezant is the lead scientist behind the development of Maturity-Onset Diabetes of the Young (MODY) genetic testing at LabCorp and Endocrine Sciences.
+Labcorp’s new Meet the Maker Q&A series provides insights and explores frequently asked questions on assay developments with Labcorp’s industry leading scientists.
+Toni Prezant is the lead scientist behind the development of Maturity-Onset Diabetes of the Young (MODY) genetic testing at Labcorp.
 In the first installment of Meet the Maker, Dr Prezant discusses MODY’s clinical significance and what its results mean for patients.

 Dr Prezant is board certified in clinical molecular genetics by the American Board of Medical Genetics and Genomics and is licensed in California and certified in New York State as a laboratory director.
 She earned her PhD in biology from the Massachusetts Institute of Technology.
-Dr Prezant has more than 17 years of clinical experience in molecular genetic testing and an extensive research background, including studies of mitochondrial DNA diseases and pituitary tumorigenesis.
-Dr Prezant develops and validates new tests for Endocrine Sciences’ molecular genetics laboratory.
-She is a member of the American Society of Human Genetics and the Association for Molecular Pathology.
+Dr Prezant has more than 18 years of clinical experience in molecular genetic testing and an extensive research background, including studies of mitochondrial DNA diseases and pituitary tumorigenesis.
+She is a member of the American College of Medical Genetics and Genomics, the American Society of Human Genetics and the Association for Molecular Pathology.